The Masseter Muscle

 TWD Recommends

-If you suffer with TMJ, chronic jaw pain, or sinus pain the Headache Hat will help relieve your pain.
-The hat has two layers of cooling compartments that encircle the head providing the recommended cold therapy and compression.
-It can be pulled down to over the face to treat sinus and jaw pain.
+If you suffer from TMJ, chronic jaw pain, or sinus pain, the Headache Hat will help relieve your pain.
+The hat has two layers of cooling compartments that encircle the head, providing the recommended cold therapy and compression.
+It can be pulled down over the face to treat sinus and jaw pain.

 What Causes Trigger Points In the Masseter Muscle?